-The Human Resources Team is critical for numerous reasons.
+The HR Team is critical for numerous reasons.
 New employees need to be oriented.
-Human Resources needs to ensure that employees understand the company rules and labor laws.
+HR needs to ensure that employees understand the company rules and labor laws.
 Correctly classifying employees into the appropriate job title, exempt/non-exempt status, and fulfilling reporting requirements are other parts of the job.
-If there is an open position, the Human Resources Team will need to recruit, which entails finding the person who meet the education and experience qualifications and is within the salary range.
+If there is an open position, the HR Team will need to recruit, which entails finding the person who meets the education and experience qualifications and is within the salary range.

 I view the Contract and the Contracts Team as unit that interconnects all other departments in the business.
 The Contracts Team along with the other Teams make up the Village.
 The Contracts Department is the Town Hall of the Village.
 Yes, I admit my bias.
 However, every Department is necessary in order to optimally execute and without any one of them, there would be plenty of issues.
 Here are a few examples of how the different Teams are interconnected.